JoeKarlsson/iot-kitty-litter-box/README.md

 Together, we will go through how I setup my IoT Litter Box from start to finish.
 Including how to setup Node.js on a Raspberry Pi and how to connect sensors to a Raspberry Pi and how to read the sensor inputs with Node.js.

-In this demo, we will be getting our hands dirty the Raspberry Pi and Nodejs.
-We will be writing a simple program in Node.js to turn a LED on and off.
-Then we will extend this logic to build a simple piece of embedded system that can take a piece of string and emit its morse code.

 ## Materials and Tools

 - 1 x Raspberry Pi (We used a Raspberry Pi 3 Model B for this demo)